Olugbenga Adelekan

-Olugbenga Adelekan, also known as Olugbenga, is a Nigerian-born music producer.
+Olugbenga Adelekan, also known as Olugbenga, is a Nigerian-born, English-based music producer.
 Olugbenga performs as a solo artist and as the bass player of the Mercury Music Prize Award-nominated band Metronomy.

 Biography

 Born in Lagos, Nigeria, Olugbenga moved with his family to The Hague, The Netherlands before returning to Nigeria in his teens.
 At the age of 16 he settled in England, where he started making original music.

 Olugbenga studied English literature at King's College, Cambridge.

 He is married and has children.
 Olugbenga's brother Seye Adelekan is also a professional musician, playing with Gorillaz as their live bassist.

 Live performances

 In 2012, Olugbenga toured Asia, Australia, Russia and the UK, as well as festivals across Europe including Field Day (UK), Dot to Dot Festival (UK), off Sonar (Spain), Soundwave Festival (Croatia), Kendal Calling (UK) and Summer Sundae Weekender (UK).

 Olugbenga performs using Ableton Live and MIDI controllers.